What is the history of the Medomak property?

 Can you accommodate special diets?

 We provide well-balanced, varied meals.
 With notice, we can accommodate vegetarian/vegan diets.
 All meals have essential components that are gluten-free, but folks with celiac disease may be concerned that our kitchens cannot account for cross-contamination.
-Folks that prefer to eat gluten-free may wish to bring along personal items to supplement their preferences.
+Folks that prefer to eat gluten-free (or other special diets) may wish to bring along personal items to supplement their preferences.

 Do participants have access to refrigeration for medications, special foods…?